-A Short History of the H&G CT
+A Short History of the Trust

-Herefordshire and Gloucestershire Canal Society.
+Herefordshire and Gloucestershire Canal Society

-In 1982 an ‘informal steering group’ came together on a number of occasions in Hereford to discuss the potential to form a proposed Herefordshire and Gloucestershire Canal Society.
+With the above in mind, in 1982 an ‘informal steering group’ came together on a number of occasions in Hereford to discuss the potential to form a proposed Herefordshire and Gloucestershire Canal Society.

 Public interest in the revival of the long-forgotten Canal began in April, 1983, when the Society was inaugurated at a public meeting.
 The Society formed with no more substantial aims than raising awareness of the Canal and preserving what structures remained.
 At that time there was little thought that full restoration might be possible.